Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 Updated, Updated for TypeScript, PHP, Java, C#, and Ruby because they all pass the object by reference but the string by copy.

-And Initial Value, Initial Value for C, C++, Go and Python because they all pass both values by reference.
+And Initial Value, Initial Value for C, C++, Go and Python because they all pass both values by copy.

 Now, the fact all these languages do it differently isn't actually the problem.